attilaoroszdev/godoteuconsentparserplugin/gdscript/HOW_TO_USE.md

     #
     # error_code will be an int.
     # error_message will be a human readable reason for the failure
+    #
+    # IMPORTANT: If this is the first time you have checked for consent with no previous consent string present and it fails,
+    # an "empty" consent string will be saved, with all purposes explicitly denied.
+In this case, ou might want to reste the
+    # consent before rechecking (Details below.)
     pass

 func _on_AdMob_consent_app_can_request_ad(consent_status):